Model Context Protocol

 API Endpoints

 The MCP server calls TechSnif's public JSON API.
-You can also use these endpoints directly:
+You can also use these endpoints directly.
+The full surface is described in the OpenAPI 3.1 spec.

 GET /api/stories